BernardQuatermass/exim-wiki/EximSecurity.md

 serious.

 -   CVE-2016-9963 fixed in 4.88 and in 4.87.1.
 If several conditions are met, Exim may leak the private DKIM key to the main log and if even more conditions are met, to the sender of the message.
-For details please read [CVE-2016-9963.txt](https://exim.org/static/doc/CVE-2016-9963.txt)
+For details please read [CVE-2016-9963](https://exim.org/doc/static/CVE-2016-9963.txt) If you use a distro package of Exim the bug may be fixed even for older releases.

--   CVE-2016-1531
+-   CVE-2016-1531 fixed in 4.86.2.
+If Exim loads the Perl interpreter during startup, a privilege escalation was possible.
+For details please read [CVE-2016-1531](https://exim.org/doc/static/CVE-2016-1531.txt).
+If you use a distro package of Exim, the bug may be fixed even for older releases.

 -   CVE-2015-0235 is a **glibc** bug, affecting multiple applications on platforms which use glibc for their system C library; this was a problem with `gethostbyname()` functions.
 The security advisory referenced Exim as an exploit vector for remote access.
 The fix is to update glibc; workarounds include disabling configuration directives which enable the HELO checking which exposes the vulnerability.
 See <https://lists.exim.org/lurker/message/20150127.200135.056f32f2.en.html> for our advisory on this.
 -   CVE-2014-2972 fixed in 4.83: mathematical comparison functions were